dafneb/AzureRedTeamByPowershell/README.md

 - ./scripts/private -> Scripts for usage when you have access to the target environment.
 - ./scripts/public -> Scripts for usage against the target environment without access (e.g. from the internet via service's endpoints).

+## Disclaimer

+Scripts are provided for educational purposes only.
+Use them at your own risk.
+The author is not responsible for any damage caused by the use of these scripts.
+Please ensure you have permission to test the target environment before using these scripts.

 ## Scripts at "private" folder

 ### get-entrausers.ps1